rezaahmadi-99/statistical-arbitrage-RL/README.md

 - Sharpe ratio on simulated Ornstein-Uhlenbeck paths: ~3.47
 - Negative cumulative PnL on out-of-sample backtest (2024)
-- The learned policy consistently identifies profitable entry and exit points in OU-generated process, but not competent in real-world
+- The learned policy consistently identifies profitable entry and exit points in OU-generated process, but not profitable in real-world

 ## Future Directions